thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 to the end of the full expression).
 It is also not very useful to call methods that return inner pointers on temporaries.

-### Differences in move semantics between C++ and Swift
+### Differences in move semantics between C++ and Codira

-Swift's "move" operation will leave the source value uninitialized (see [ownership manifesto](OwnershipManifesto.md)); this operation is called a "destructive move".
+Codira's "move" operation will leave the source value uninitialized (see [ownership manifesto](OwnershipManifesto.md)); this operation is called a "destructive move".
 C++ has "non-destructive moves" that leave the source value initialized, but in an indeterminate state.